ugr-sail/sinergym/docs/source/pages/wrappers.rst

 Inherit from this class to create a new logger wrapper and implement abstract methods to define custom and episode summary metrics from the available data.

-*Sinergym* uses this base class to implement the ``LoggerWrapper``, the default logger, but custom loggers can be implemented easily from this abstract class (see :ref:`Logger Wrapper personalization/configuration`).
+*Sinergym* uses this base class to implement the ``LoggerWrapper``, the default logger, but custom loggers can be implemented easily from this abstract class (see :ref:`LoggerWrapper customization`).

 The current summary metrics for this default *Sinergym* wrapper are: ``episode_num``, ``mean_reward``, ``std_reward``, ``mean_reward_comfort_term``, ``std_reward_comfort_term``, ``mean_reward_energy_term``, ``std_reward_energy_term``,